 VOE: For / During / Throughout / While

 Another section of the conjunction word-types, along with what are known as fyers, have been allocated to the Doucons, a word which means double consonant.
-Examples of these rapidly spoken words include the T-T doucon, which sounds something like ‘ter-ter’ & the K-M doucon, pronounced ‘ker-mer.’
+In essence, these are the ‘twigs’ which shoot out of branch words & trunk words.
+Examples of these rapidly spoken entities are the T-T doucon, which sounds something like ‘ter-ter’ & the K-M doucon, pronounced ‘ker-mer.’

 In the case of a Fyer doucon, these are affixed to the start of a word in order to modify its meaning.
 Examples of each fyer are given in brackets